How to Use Employee Availability Forms Efficiently

 Your employee policies should have employee availability issues built into it.
 Making the right policy means knowing and observing your employees.

-• Watch for repetitive shift conflicts or changes.
-If you notice that employees are juggling shifts with each other or seem to be unavailable or late during particular time slots, revisit employee availability first before taking punitive action.
-You likely still have a good employee, but his or her availability has changed.
+- Watch for trends.
+If you notice that employees are juggling shifts with each other consistently or seem to be unavailable or late during particular time slots, talk to your employees first.
+There’s a good chance that their availability has changed.

-• If your business changes, it could affect shifts.
-Any time you make a change in your business, your shifts could change.
-You might need more availability for some shifts and need to find employees who can take that on.
-This includes during holidays or regular sales events, or even a change in management or store hours.
+- Be aware of how business changes affect shifts.
+If you make a change, remember that you might need more availability for some shifts and need to find employees who can take that on.

 Planning for employee availability changes outside of your policy